Fill in your details and we will call you back to arrange a suitable viewing time.

 A large open sided hay barn is situated conveniently between the two stable yards.

 The manege has a sand and plastic granule surface and measures approximately 20m x 40m.
-The surface would benefit from upgrading depending on the desired use but is understood to have adequate drainage installed.

 In all there are over 8 acres, which have mature hedge and post & rail fenced perimeters, with post & electric rope divisions, all with water connected.
 A separate access can be found off the lane in two positions.

 Oil Fired, Solid Fuel & Solar Panel Central Heating and Hot Water